mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 The `configure` clause function is to configure data for training and testing.
 The `configure` clause has `constrain` subclauses that each specify a placeholder for a field in the configuration schema.
-The placeholder specifies a range of values for the field through constrained types and range expressions.
+The placeholder specifies a range of values for the field through [constrained types and range expressions][1].

 ### Usage